postgresml/postgresml/pgml-cms/blog/sentiment-analysis-using-express-js-and-postgresml.md

 ### Final Thoughts

 This app is far from complete but does show an easy and scalable way to get started with ML in Express.
-From here I encourage you to head over to our [docs](https://postgresml.org/docs/api/sql-extension/) and see what other features could be added.
+From here I encourage you to head over to our [docs](https://postgresml.org/docs) and see what other features could be added.

 If SQL is not your thing, no worries.
-Check out or [JS SDK](https://postgresml.org/docs/api/client-sdk/getting-started) to streamline all our best practices with simple JavaScript.&#x20;
+Check out or [JS SDK](https://postgresml.org/docs/open-source/korvus/) to streamline all our best practices with simple JavaScript.

-We love hearing from you — please reach out to us on [Discord ](https://discord.gg/DmyJP3qJ7U)or simply [Contact Us](https://postgresml.org/contact) here if you have any questions or feedback.&#x20;
+We love hearing from you — please reach out to us on [Discord ](https://discord.gg/DmyJP3qJ7U)or simply [Contact Us](https://postgresml.org/contact) here if you have any questions or feedback.